lbl-camera/berteley/paper.md

 and reasonable computing resources users can also make use of the `preprocess_parallel` function to distribute the workload across multiple workers and keep track of all of their progress with a single progress bar.

-`BERTeley` also presents users with a choice of three language models pre-trained specifically on scientific articles: Specter [@Specter], Aspire [@mysore2021aspire], and SciBERT [@scibert]. `BERTopic` is able to interface with language models from the `SentenceTransformer` [@reimers-2019-sentence-bert] library easily.
+`BERTeley` also presents users with a choice of three language models pre-trained specifically on scientific articles: Specter [@specter], Aspire [@mysore2021aspire], and SciBERT [@scibert]. `BERTopic` is able to interface with language models from the `SentenceTransformer` [@reimers-2019-sentence-bert] library easily.
 Simply downloading a `SentenceTransformer` object and passing it in as an argument works right away.
 However, language models not available in the `SentenceTransformer` library, like Aspire and SciBERT, require extra setup. `BERTeley` allows the user to select any of these three models by simply passing in the name as a string.